-- Reducing sentinel events by studying human factors patterns and reducing surgeon fatigue
+- Reducing sentinel events by studying human factors and work system patterns

 - Research and teaching simulation, using Simio Academic Software, under a grant from Simio LLC

 The ability to understand complex systems at the intersection of people, processes and information has led to advancements in improving patient care experience and population health and in achieving desirable outcomes.
 Dr. Pasupathy's research advances the science and technology at the intersection to transform care delivery systems.
 His practice translates innovative engineering and informatics principles to improve quality and access and reduce cost of care delivery.